GCTC-NTGC/gc-digital-talent/documentation/graphq.md

 ### 🧪 Testing

-Similar to storybook, we just need to create the fragment using the helper.
+Similar to storybook, create the fragment using the helper.

 ```tsx
 // PoolCard.tests.tsx